AneeshKumar23/ascend/README.md

 # ASCEND - AI-Driven Skill Development Platform

 **ASCEND** is a lightweight, accessible, and ethical skill development platform powered by AI.
-It's designed to help individuals acquire and track new skills, supporting career growth and professional development.
+It's designed to help individuals acquire and track new skills, supporting career growth and professional development through both individual and community-driven learning.

 ---

 ## 🎯 Purpose

-ASCEND empowers users to develop new skills, track learning progress, and receive AI driven guidance, while respecting real-world constraints such as:
+ASCEND empowers users to develop new skills, track learning progress, and receive AI-driven guidance—while respecting real-world constraints such as:

 - Low-bandwidth connectivity
 - Basic device access (feature/shared phones)